erikdac/Multi-language-game/README.md

 <p>
 Learning to program in C++, GoLang and SQL.
-Will be trying to make it into some sort of simple game.
+Will be trying to make it into some sort of game.
 </p>